75+ Mounts Ranked

 The Celestron CGX, while being a new, innovative design in the world of astrophotography mounts, still shares some features with its EQ6 style predecessors, and as such, there are still some basic technical specs that you should know.

-The CGX has a weight capacity of 55 lbs, or 25 kilograms, which is far improved over the EQ6-R or CGEM, being 5 and 7 kg more, respectively.
-This means you’ll be able to load the CGX with far more weight while still getting good guiding.
-However, this number can sometimes be difficult to interpret.
+The CGX has a weight capacity of 55 lbs, or 25 kilograms, which I found to be far improved over the Sky-Watcher EQ6-R or Celestron CGEM, being 5 and 7 kg more, respectively.
+This means I’m able to load the CGX with far more weight while still getting good guiding.

-The mount accepts both Vixen V (narrow style) and CGE or Losmandy D (wide style) dovetail plates, which allows you to use any telescope that has a standard mounting system with the CGX, provided you can balance the mount with enough counterweights and keep the weight on the mount under around 25 kilograms.
+The mount accepts both Vixen V (narrow style) and CGE or Losmandy D (wide style) dovetail plates, which allows me to use any telescope that has a standard mounting system with the CGX, provided I can balance the mount with enough counterweights while keeping the weight on the mount under around 55 lbs.

-The CGX also includes a Nexstar+ hand controller.
-It is the standard hand controller used across all of Celestron’s computerized mounts.
-It includes over 40,000 objects with Messier, NGC, IC, and custom coordinates for finding any target in the sky that you choose.
+The CGX also includes a Nexstar+ hand controller, which is also used across all of Celestron’s computerized mounts.
+It includes over 40,000 objects with Messier, NGC, IC, and custom coordinates for finding any target in the sky that I choose.

-The CGX weighs 20 kilograms, not including the tripod, which is also somewhat heavy at 8.7 kg.
-This can be somewhat of a problem for people who want to use the mount, as 20 kilograms is quite heavy, but this is necessary for the mount to withstand strong wind gusts and vibrations while keeping images sharp.
-If you get a good grip on the mount, it isn’t too hard to move.
-The built-in carry handle helps.
+The CGX weighs 44 lbs, not including the tripod, which is also somewhat heavy at 19.2 lbs.
+This can be somewhat of a problem for some to carry the mount, but this is necessary for the mount to withstand strong wind gusts and vibrations while keeping images sharp.

-The CGX is packed full of new features and overall improvements compared to other mounts.
-Celestron listened to its user base and remedied many of the issues and concerns found with mounts like the CGEM and AVX, not to mention adding new and improved features, which we will now list.
+The CGX is packed full of new features and overall improvements.
+Celestron listened to its user base and remedied many of the issues and concerns found with their mounts, like the CGEM II and AVX.

-For starters, the CGX comes with belt-driven and spring-loaded worm drives, an incredible upgrade over the CGEM that will greatly improve guiding accuracy.
-Mounts like the EQ6 and CGEM use gears to connect the motor to the worm drive (the most important gear you will find in a mount), which can create problems where too much space is between the gears, causing an issue called backlash.
+For starters, the CGX comes with belt-driven and spring-loaded worm drives, an incredible upgrade over the CGEM that greatly improves guiding accuracy.
+Mounts like the Sky-Watcher EQ6 and CGEM use gears to connect the motor to the worm drive (the most important gear in any mount), which can create problems where too much space is between the gears, causing an issue called backlash.

 Backlash can be seen during guiding.
 It effectively makes some guide pulses ineffective, as any corrective action is stuck in the gap between gear teeth.